 Manual exfoliation involves using hands or a tool to scrub/remove dead skin cells from the face.
 Below is the list of exfoliants that may be options.

 - Using a washcloth is a good option for people with sensitive skin.
-You can take a washcloth and moisten it with warm water, then use it to rub your skin in small circles gently.
+You can gently moisten a washcloth with warm water, then gently rub your skin in small circles.

 - A natural sponge can also eliminate dead skin cells from the face.
 You need to wet the sponge and then use it in small circular movements to exfoliate your facial skin.
 Avoid putting too much pressure as this can bring irritation.
 Lighter strokes may help you get rid of dead skin cells.

 - Face scrub – A wide range of exfoliating scrubs are available to remove dead skin cells from the face.
 However, excessive use may damage the skin as the ingredients cause micro-tears and irritation.
-Avoid products that contain hard bits that can’t be dissolved, such as nutshells.
+Avoid a dead skin remover that contains hard bits that can’t be dissolved, such as nutshells.

 2. Chemical exfoliation

-This includes using mild acid to remove dead skin cells.
+This includes using mild acid to remove dead skin cells on face.
 Most products on the facial skin use low levels of chemical exfoliants, so they are safe for most people.
-However, chemical exfoliants may not be suitable for people with sensitive or dry skin as they can increases dryness irritation.
+However, chemical exfoliants may not be suitable for sensitive or dry skin as they can increase dryness irritation.
 One should avoid using a chemical exfoliant more than once per week initially.
 Consulting a dermatologist may help you choose the right product.
 The most common types of exfoliants are:

 Alpha hydroxy acid (AHA) – works by dissolving the topmost layer of the skin to reveal new skin cells.